-1. All athletes are expected to be in the gym, ready to warm-up, at the scheduled arrival time.
+1. All athletes are expected to be in the gym and ready to warm up at the scheduled arrival time.
 Please be on time.
 Games do not always start at the designated time.
 There is usually about 10 minutes between the end of one match and the beginning of another.

 2. All athletes are required to wear Club Steel gear while at tournaments.
 They are to be matching with the team.